siddharth-991/siddharth-991/README.md

 👋 Hello, I'm Siddharth Singh!

 Thankyou for visiting my profile.
-I am an ISTQB certified manual tester having hands on experience into web and mobile application testing & firmly believe in the value of continuous learning.
+I am an ISTQB certified manual tester having hands on experience into web and mobile application testing & I firmly believe in the value of continuous learning.

 🌟 **Skills**:
 - Bug Reporting & Tracking